aterlo/python-asyncio-kubernetes-template/README.md

 kubectl create -f controller.json
 ```

-### Optional - Start a Service External Load Balancer
+### Optional - Start a Service (Load Balancer)
 When a replication controller and its pods are created, none of the pods are reachable.
 If you
 want to reach them you need to create a service.
 The example service.json file creates a load balancer service which
-makes the pods reachable to the Internet.
-If you just need them reachable within the cluster set the type to ClusterIP.
+makes the pods reachable from the Internet.
+If you just need them reachable within the cluster, set the type to ClusterIP.

 See http://kubernetes.io/v1.0/docs/user-guide/services.html for more information.

-Once the service is up you can get its IP, including the external one Google allocates by running:
+Once the service is up you can get its IP, including the external IP Google allocates by running:

 ```
 kubectl get services